 Remove the GHS blower drive belt tension by depressing the idler pulley on the tightener arm.
-The belt should be clear of the blower pulley, allowing free movement of the blower wheel.
+Roll the belt off the blower pulley.

 GHS Blower Drive Belt Assembly (Disengaged)

 2. Reverse the procedure to install the GHS blower drive belt.